 My technique is always in a state of flux.
 I review, analyze, and breakdown the work of other photographers who’s work I adore.
 Then I try to figure it out apply it and then craft and modify it into my own.
 I came into photography without any formal training.
 Thus my knowledge base has been expanded with this process.
 This process yields a bunch of bad photos.
 But once it’s worked out, it is with me forever.
 I like to balance natural light shooting along with studio.
 I think both are important.
 My next big push is to bring additive lighting into natural light.

-Dalton Campbell, what reaction do you intend to provoke in people looking at you photos?
+What reaction do you intend to provoke in people looking at you photos?

 “I only think about liking the photo myself.”